ggarciap/case_study/README.md

 # case_study
 ## About
 This repository contains the schema and necessary scripts for creating a postgres database with the csv files found in `./data`.
-Furthermore, for implementing this case study I decided to run the databse in `Docker` due to the advantages of fast installation and capability of allowing developers  use different operating systems when working on big project.
+Furthermore, for implementing this case study I decided to run the databse in `Docker` due to the advantages of fast installation and capability of allowing developers use different operating systems.

 After following all the instructions described below a file named `FINAL_FORMAT.csv` will be created on the root directory and the schema `db_schema.sql` will be present on the postgres container under the database name: `first_dibs`.